 Teacher assistantships are for junior or senior students who have demonstrated advanced skills in an area and have exhausted the curriculum offered.
 Assistantships must align with a student's career goals.
-Student assistants will earn credit on a pass/fail basis only.
+Student assistants may earn credit on a pass/fail basis, and for one term only.